open-telemetry/oteps/text/0000-named-tracers.md

 By adapting this proposal, current implementations that do not honor the specified tracer name and provide a single global tracer, would not require much change.
 However they could change that behavior in future versions and provide more specific tracer implementations then.
 On the other side, if the mechanism of *Named Tracers* is not a part of the initial specification, such scenarios will be prevented and hard to retrofit in future version, should they be deemed necessary then.

-## Examples (for Tracer names)
+## Examples (of Tracer names)

 Since tracer names describe the libraries which use the tracers, those names should be defined in a way that makes them as unique as possible.

-Proposed naming is in analogy to Java package names, e.g: "io.opentelemetry.contrib.mongodb".
+The name of the tracer should represent the identity of the library, class or package that provides the instrumentation.

+Examples (based on existing contribution libraries from OpenTracing and OpenCensus):

+* _io.opentracing.contrib.spring.rabbitmq_
+* _io.opentracing.contrib.jdbc_
+* _io.opentracing.thrift_
+* _io.opentracing.contrib.asynchttpclient_
+* _io.opencensus.contrib.http.servlet_
+* _io.opencensus.contrib.spring.sleuth.v1x_
+* _io.opencensus.contrib.http.jaxrs_
+* _github.com/opentracing-contrib/go-amqp_ (Go)
+* _github.com/opentracing-contrib/go-grpc_ (Go)
+* _OpenTracing.Contrib.NetCore.AspNetCore_ (.NET)
+* _OpenTracing.Contrib.NetCore.EntityFrameworkCore_ (.NET)